JamesCCloudSec/Rinas-traditions-security/Updates/Update4_Report.md

-# Phase Two Deployment – Business Laptop Hardening
+# Phase One Deployment – Business Laptop Hardening
 **Client:** Rina’s Traditions
 **Date:** April 13, 2025
 **Technician:** James Castro
 **Follow-up:** June 7, 2025

-Performed a complete security deployment of the business-only laptop for Rina’s Traditions **(see [Phase 2: Laptop in Update3_Checklist_Schedule](./Update3_Checklist_Schedule.md)).** This stage focused on secure device segmentation, separating personal usage from business usage, user role enforcement, encryption, credential management, and foundational hardening to support long-term business resilience.
+Performed a complete security deployment of the business-only laptop for Rina’s Traditions **(see [Group 2: Laptop in Update3_Checklist_Schedule](./Update3_Checklist_Schedule.md)).** This stage focused on secure device segmentation, separating personal usage from business usage, user role enforcement, encryption, credential management, and foundational hardening to support long-term business resilience.

 ## Scope & Context
-This document summarizes the live security implementation of Phase Two from the Rina’s Traditions internal security plan, focused on the hardening of a business-exclusive laptop used for communications, vendor interactions, financial management, and authentication.
+This document summarizes the live security implementation of Phase One from the Rina’s Traditions internal security plan, focused on the hardening of a business-exclusive laptop used for communications, vendor interactions, financial management, and authentication.
 The objective was to fully segment business operations from personal activity, enforce least privilege across user accounts, and deploy layered endpoint protections using free and licensed tools.
 This effort is part of a broader multi-phase deployment to elevate the business’s cybersecurity maturity with minimal cost and maximum transparency, aligning with NIST and FCC small business security guidance.
 ## Completed Tasks

 ### System Segmentation & User Role Enforcement